|

 Typical Stock Lengths

-Shoelaces are typically available in a range of stock lengths:
+Shoelaces are typically available in a range of stock lengths, both in metric and imperial sizes.

 Comfortable End Lengths